 What to do in Delphi

-I recommend allocating at least a full day in Delphi, , allowing you time and tranquility to explore one of the 15 UNESCO World Heritage Sites in Greece.
+I recommend setting aside at least one full day in Delphi, allowing you plenty of time to explore at a relaxed pace one of the 15 UNESCO World Heritage Sites in Greece.

-While it's possible to visit Delphi on a day trip from Athens with a rented car or on tours like this, in my opinion, it's well worth adopting a more relaxed pace to truly savor the place.
+While it’s possible to visit Delphi on a day trip from Athens, either by rental car or on tours like this, in my opinion, it’s well worth staying one night in town and slowing down to fully experience all Delphi has to offer.

-Legend has it – or rather, Greek mythology – Zeus, the all-powerful god of that time, was determined to find the center of the world.
-To do so, he released two eagles, one heading east and the other west, instructing them to always fly straight ahead.
-The birds met in Delphi, which was then deemed the center of the world and earned the title navel of the world (apparently, the Greeks have known for a long time that the Earth is round).
+According to Greek mythology, Zeus, the all-powerful god, wanted to find the center of the world.
+To do so, he released two eagles, one flying east and the other west, instructing them to keep going straight ahead.
+The birds eventually met in Delphi, which was then considered the center of the world and became known as the “navel of the world” (the Greeks figured out long ago that the Earth is round).

 The must-see attractions in Delphi are the Archaeological Site and the Delphi Museum.